Lynch9274927482/ddos-mc/README.md

 ## 📄 License

-Educational Use Only - See LICENSE file for details.
+Educational Use Only - No funny business...

 ---